wwylele/3ds-save-tool/DIFF.md

  - DPFS descriptor
  - Partition Hash

-These partitions function in exactly the same way as those in [DISA file](DISA.md#Partition_Table_&_Partition_Entry).
+These components function in exactly the same way as those in [DISA file](DISA.md#Partition_Table_&_Partition_Entry).

 ## Partition